erodrigufer/papayaChat/README.md

 After installing the back-end, to start running the daemon:
 * `make run`
-You can further check that the daemon is running with the command `ss -at`, it should show you a service _listenning_ at the port you specified for the **papayachatd**.
+You can further check that the daemon is running with the command `ss -at`, it should show you a service _listening_ at the port you specified for the **papayachatd**.

 To upgrade the current version of papayachat in the system:
 * `make upgrade`